OBDS-Training/Help/content/en/docs/conda/first-steps/index.md

 ## Verify that a package is not installed

-The `conda list` command can be used with the name of a specific package, to list any version of that package installed in the environment.
+The `conda list <package>` command can be used with the name of a specific package, to list any version of that package installed in the environment.

-The output will be presented as a table, and the table will be empty (i.e., only column headers) if the package is not installed in the environment.
+The output will be presented as a table, and the table will be empty (i.e., only column headers) if the package is not currently installed in the environment.

 ```bash
 conda list mamba